psethwick/plover_fancytext/README.rst

 setting space in the same entry: `{:fancytext_set:fullwidth}{MODE:SET_SPACE:　}`.
 If you do this you'll probably also want to add `{MODE:RESET}` to your entry which turns off the mode.

+This trick can also be applied to the upside down mode.
+Include unicode 202e (right to left mark) as well as a space character for um, a good time.
+You'll definitely want `{MODE:RESET}` on this one, and you might want to add unicode 202d (left to right mark) to it as well.
+You don't want to use these marks anywhere where text needs to be precisely correct, but should be fine in many places.
+I've not included it as part of the mode because it is definitely an acquired taste and can end up with you having text backwards after you turn the mode off

 Contributing
 ############